paulboeck/medium-lambda-jdbc-connection/README.md

 There is no trigger defined for the lambda so it can only be invoked by using the Test feature in the AWS Lambda console or via the SAM CLI.

+The [Medium.com article](https://medium.com/@paulboeck/aws-lambda-tutorial-using-secrets-manager-and-java-sdk-to-connect-to-mysql-8fcf3550dd86?source=friends_link&sk=deb569993db42885b2bd73be8ec1f721) that accompanies this project provides more details on its contents.

 ## Assumptions
 - you have installed the AWS CLI and configured it with your AWS credentials
 - you have installed terraform